KianaKun/Fingerprint_GW800/README.md

 cd */Fingerprint_Projects

-npm install
+npm install (for installing dependency)

 npm run dev for development

 npm run build for build

+npm run start for starting website that already builded with npm run build

 ZKLib How To Use
 -----